lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Chain of Command within and above Vote-Office

 ## Rules, Policies, and Procedures
-- rules, policies, and procedures contacting media or watchdogs about suspicious anything (emails, threats, voter intimidation, etc.)
+- rules, policies, and procedures for contacting media or watchdogs about suspicious anything (emails, threats, voter intimidation, etc.)
 - rules, policies, and procedures for eligibility
 - rules, policies, and procedures for voter-registration
 - rules, policies, and procedures for per way to vote